sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 Note:

-Don't wait until you had all your committees reviews.
+- Don't wait until you had all your committees reviews
+- Don't wait until it's perfect (it never is)
-Start your drafts in the open (change the way you write)
+- Start your drafts in the open (improve the way you write)

 ---

 ## How

+---

+### Responsibilities

 --

-### Responsibilities

 Your work is under Crown Copyright

 Note:

+TODO: Add notice example

 - Limitations to what public can do directly with you
 - If licenced, need notice of the copyright